ADVERTISEMENT

 Robot simulation tools used for designing and testing robotic systems.

-When choosing which robot simulation software to utilize, select an application that will allow the best fit for your specific environment (i.e., industrial programming needs, ROS integration, etc.) and establish standardized testing scenarios.
-When used effectively, robot simulation tools can turn the design and development of robotic systems into a structured, measurable process, enabling development teams to design better systems and ultimately reducing the number of “surprises” during deployment.
+Select a robot simulation program that has the most appropriate features for your particular environment (industrial programming needs, ROS interface, etc.).
+Create standard testing procedures.
+Used properly, robot simulation applications can make the design and development of robotic systems a formalized, measurable process.
+Ultimately, it enables development teams to build better systems and reduces the number of “surprises” during deployment.

 Robot Design Software: Design, Model, and Refine Robots Digitally